liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/02-getting-started-with-jsf-applications.markdown

 requires the `WEB-INF/faces-config.xml` descriptor and other Java EE resources such as the `WEB-INF/web.xml` descriptor.

-Liferay 7.0 supports the OSGi Web Application Bundle (WAB) standard for deployment of Java EE style WARs.
-Simply put, a WAB is an archive that has a WAR layout and contains a `META-INF/MANIFEST.MF` file with the `Bundle-SymbolicName` OSGi directive.
-Although the source of the project has a WAR layout, the artifact filename may end with either the `.jar` or `.war` extension.

-Enabling WABs to run as OSGi modules at runtime is made possible by the Liferay WAB Extender.
+Liferay provides a way for these WAR-styled portlets to be deployed and treated like OSGi modules by Liferay's OSGi runtime.
+This is done automatically when deploying WAR-style portlets to Liferay with the WAB Generator.
 The Liferay WAB Generator converts your WAR artifact to a WAB at deployment time.
-You can learn more about the WAB Generator in the [Using the WAB Generator](/develop/tutorials/-/knowledge_base/7-0/using-the-wab-generator) tutorial.
+You can learn more about WABs and the WAB Generator in the
+[Using the WAB Generator](/develop/tutorials/-/knowledge_base/7-0/using-the-wab-generator) tutorial.

 This is how a JSF WAR artifact is structured:

+- `jsf-portlet`
+        - `src`
+            - `main`
+                - `java`
+                    - Java Classes
+                - `resources`
+                    - Properties files
-- `META-INF/`
+                - `webapp`
-    - `MANIFEST.MF` (Made OSGi-ready at deploy time via the WAB Generator)
                     - `WEB-INF/`
                         - `classes/`
                             - Class files and related properties
                         - `lib/`
                             - JAR dependencies
                         - `resources/`
                             - CSS, XHTML, PNG or other frontend files
                         - `views/`
                             - XHTML views
                         - `faces-config.xml`
                         - `liferay-plugin-package.properties`
                         - `liferay-portlet.xml`
                         - `portlet.xml`
                         - `web.xml`

 In the next section, you'll begin creating a simple JSF application that is deployable to @product@.